-You see, there is no proper spelling of the name.
-My own last name is spelled with two T's and yet I always refer to the name on this site as Mathews with one T. We're dealing with the descendants of people who lived in a time without dictionaries, with very little rules of grammar and who saw no obvious need to spell things much differently from the way they sounded.
+You see, there is no proper spelling of the name pre-20th century.
+My own last name is spelled with two T's and yet I always refer to the name on this site as Mathews with one T unless there is a clear indication that a family group always spelled it one way or another.
+We're dealing with the descendants of people who lived in a time without dictionaries, with very few rules of grammar, little, if any, schooling and who saw no obvious need to spell things much differently from the way they sounded.

 Before we get into the spelling variations and how they occured let's first take a look at the different ethnic groups that used the surname of Mathews or some variation of it.
-My own ancestors more likely than not originated in the British Isles.
-Those of us descended from men and women of that geographic community will find various spellings of the surname in that records that exist Mathews, Mathewes, Matthews and Matthewes.
+My own ancestors originated in the British Isles.
+Those of us descended from men and women of that geographic community will find various spellings of the surname in that records that exist such as Mathews, Mathewes, Matthews and Matthewes.
 Another ethnic group with a variation on the Mathews surname is the Scandinavian and Germanic communities.
-They also have used the surname Mathews as well as close equivalents such as variations on the spelling of Mathias, or Mathias, which is the Germanic/Scandinavian equivalent of Matthew.
-Another group is the French which use Mathis as their equivalent of Matthew.
+They also have used the surname Mathews as well as close equivalents.
+Those of Germanic or Nordic origin might use such variations as Mathias/Matthias or Mathieu that eventually evolved into Mathews or Matthews.
+Another group is the French which use Mathis as their equivalent of Matthews.

 As you can see there were quite a few disparate groups who can reasonably be viewed as having names that today may be spelled as some variation of Mathews, but at another time were something a little different.